belarte/git-tutorial/sections/basics.md

 branch to the default remote, *e.g.* if you are on the main branch with the default remote, it will push `main` to `origin`.
 You can specify which branch you want to push to which remote explicitly.

+Pushing will fail if the remote branches have more recent modifications that have not been pulled.
+You will need to pull the latest changes first, then you will be able to push.

 ```shell
 git push                    # Push current branch to default remote
 git push <remote> <branch>  # Push given branch to given remote